 Babies need to learn that daytime is for eating and nighttime is mostly for sleeping.
 Some older babies and toddlers are so busy playing during the day that they forget to eat and make up for it during the night by waking frequently to feed.
 To reverse this habit, feed your baby at least every three hours during the day to cluster the baby’s feedings during the waking hours.
 Upon baby’s first night waking, attempt a full feeding, otherwise some babies, especially breastfed infants, get in the habit of nibbling all night.

 Many infants need help making the transition from being awake to falling asleep, which is really a prolongation of the bedtime ritual that conditions baby that sleep is expected to soon follow.

-- Nursing down.
-Nestle next to your baby and breastfeed or bottlefeed him off to sleep.
-The smooth continuum from warm bath, to warm arms, to warm breast, to warm bed is a recipe for sleep to soon follow.
+Nestle next to your baby and breastfeed or bottle-feed him off to sleep.
+The smooth continuum from a warm bath, to warm arms, to warm breast, to warm bed is a recipe for sleep to soon follow.